 Should my other pets be present?

 Other pets are welcome to be present during the process as long as they are not causing stress or discomfort to their housemate.
 If they need to be separated, we can give them a chance to say their goodbyes once the patient has passed.
-Pets do grieve and I encourage the opportunity for them to say their goodbyes too.
+Pets do grieve and we encourage the opportunity for them to say their goodbyes too.

 **There is more information available in the Resources section.